YottaDB/YDBDoc/ProgGuide/ioproc.rst

 When reopening a device that it previously closed, a YottaDB process restores all characteristics not specified on the OPEN to the values the device had when it was last CLOSEd.
 YottaDB treats FIFO, PIPE, and SD differently and uses defaults for unspecified device characteristics on every OPEN (that is, YottaDB does not retain devices characteristics on a CLOSE of SD, FIFO, and PIPE).

 The ZSHOW command with an argument of "D" displays the current characteristics for all devices OPENed by the process.
 ZSHOW can direct its output into a YottaDB variable.
-For more information on ZSHOW, refer to “ZSHow”.
+For more information on ZSHOW, refer to `ZSHow <https://docs.yottadb.com/ProgrammersGuide/commands.html#zshow>`_.

 +++++++++++++++++++++++++++++++
 Abbreviating Device Parameters